rlex/pcp-zabbix-templates/README.md

 ##### Linux
 Work-in-progress.
 Core system monitoring.
 Just like stock "Template OS Linux" with a bit more info.
+Please note that this template is not meant to replace stock zabbix linux template.
+It's meant to complement it.

 Features:
-* In-depth network monitoring (TCP connections, retransmits, UDP datagrams and so on)
+* In-depth network monitoring (TCP connections, retransmits, UDP datagrams)
-* Memory monitoring: usage, faults, major faults
+* Memory monitoring: usage, faults.

 With discovery script installed:
 * Per-interface monitoring (errors, packets, bytes)